Character sheet for Terminator 3: Rise of the Machines.

 - Forgot About Her Powers: The T-X has on-board ranged weapons... that she never uses effectively, because if she did, John and Kate would be dead.

 - Fingertip Drug Analysis: The T-X analyzes blood samples this way.
 Unlike a human cop, she's highly unlikely to be poisoned as a result of tasting something nasty.
-(Of course, this was mostly used as an excuse to have the actress suck on her finger, given that it's Kristanna Loken and all.)
+(This was mostly used as an excuse to have the actress suck on her finger.)

-- Hell-Bent for Leather: Comes in a red leather suit.
+- Hell-Bent for Leather: She wears a red leather suit for most of the film.

-- The Heavy: Despite being the Big Bad of the movie, although the T-X relentlessly pursues the T-850, John and Kate, she's merely doing it because it's what SkyNet has ordered her to do.
+- The Heavy: The T-X relentlessly pursues the T-850, John and Kate for the entire movie and is the most recurring physical threat, but she's merely doing it because it's what Big Bad SkyNet has ordered her to do.

 - Hunter Of Her Own Kind: According to the T-850, the T-X was designed by SkyNet primarily to combat reprogrammed Terminator units — she's much stronger, much tougher, and capable of overriding reprogramming.
 John even calls her an "Anti-Terminator-Terminator".